 No, you only need to remit half of the purchase price of the condominium in foreign currency if you purchase, transfer and register in co-ownership with a Thai person such as your wife.
 You can pay the other half of the condominium price in Thai currency as the Thai share of co-ownership.

-You can form and name the unit under a Thai company to purchase a condominium unit or go with a leasing option.
+You can form and name the condominium unit under a Thai company or go with a leasing option.

 You can consult a legal advisor on how to check all the papers for validity.
 We recommend to perform a Due Diligence procedure to confirm all material facts of the property.

 Yes, you can legally rent out your unit unless restricted in the bylaws of the condominium.
-Just make sure that you are settling all the corresponding taxes and it is not intended as a business.
+Just make sure that you are settling all the corresponding taxes and there is no business intentions.
 Only when you engage this as a business, then you should comply with the requirements of the Foreign Business and Foreign Employment act.